any2api/any2api-cli/README.md

 ## Run any2api-cli inside Docker container

-Instead of running any2api-cli locally, you can run it in a Docker container:
+Instead of running any2api-cli locally, you can run it in a Docker container (prebuilt):

+    docker run -ti any2api/any2api-cli

+Alternatively, you may build a fresh container and run it:

-    docker build -t any2api github.com/any2api/any2api-cli
+    docker build -t any2api/any2api-cli github.com/any2api/any2api-cli
-    docker run -ti any2api
+    docker run -ti any2api/any2api-cli

 With this everything runs safely in an isolated container.